arj03/ssb-browser-core/README.md

 ### validateAndAdd(msg, cb)

-Validate a raw message (without id and timestamp), checks if the message is of a known type.
-Will update profile if applicable.
-Finally adds the message to the database and updates the last index.
+Validate a raw message (without id and timestamp), meaning if its the first message from the feed, validate it without the previous pointer otherwise it has to be the next message for the feed.
 Callback is the stored message (id, timestamp, value = original message) or err.

-### validateAndAddStrictOrder(msg, cb)
+### validateAndAddOOO(msg, cb)

-Works the same way as validateAndAdd, except that it doesn't allow holes, meaning messages added must follow the correct sequence.
-The first message for a feed can be at any point.
+Works the same way as validateAndAdd, expect that it will always do validate without the previous pointer, meaning it can be used to insert out of order messages from the feed.

 ### add(msg, cb)